MSchnei/visprompt/README.md

 # visprompt
-A simple GUI for experimenting with visual prompting (SAM + segGPT)
+Welcome to *visprompt*, a repository and basic GUI for experimenting with visual prompting based on SAM and segGPT.

 Current version: 0.1.0